Updated:

 3. Flexible, Family-Friendly Scheduling

 • Forget carpooling to a center like Mathnasium or Kumon.
-With Ruvimo, sessions happen when your family needs them—whether that’s 7 p.m. after dinner or a Saturday morning before soccer practice.
+With Ruvimo, sessions happen when your family needs them, whether that’s 7 p.m. after dinner or a Sunday morning.

 4. College Readiness: SAT & ACT Prep